holtenko/Leetcoding/README.md

 Write a function that takes an unsigned integer and returns the number of ’1' bits it has (also known as the Hamming weight).

 For example, the 32-bit integer ’11' has binary representation 00000000000000000000000000001011, so the function should return 3.

+### 104. Maximum Depth of Binary Tree
+Given a binary tree, find its maximum depth.
+The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.